We’re a boutique company, with lots of experience and a whole new attitude.

 - Inclusive: we consider everyone and make decisions that exclude no-one

-- Ethical: We make decisions for the good of our clients and their customers, our employees, and for the world at large.
+- Ethical: we make decisions for the good of our clients and their customers, our people, and for the world at large

 Every member of our team has more than 10 years’ experience in the technology industry; we’ve all been involved in accessibility since its earliest days on the web.